Diabetic foot problems: Treatment

 • a toe or the foot can no longer be saved,

-• an is spreading through the leg, muscle tissue in the leg is dying, or the pain is too severe.
+• muscle tissue in the leg is dying, or

 What is the key to successful treatment?

 It is important to have regular foot check-ups.
 How often you have a check-up depends on how severe the diabetic foot problems are.
 If you don't have any nerve damage (neuropathy), an annual check-up is enough.
 If nerves are already damaged, a check-up every six months is recommended.
-If you have already had a wound, a check-up every one to three months is recommended.
+If you’ve already had a wound, a check-up every one to three months is recommended.

 You should also check your feet yourself for sore areas, injuries, redness, fungal infections and any other abnormalities – ideally every day.
 It can be helpful to use a hand mirror so you can see your whole foot, including the sole and between your toes.